tradingview/rest_integrations_docs/source/FAQ.rst

    * Default 500 ms and maximum 1000 ms for ``quotes``, and ``orders``.
    * Default 500 ms and maximum 1500 ms for ``positions``, ``accountManager``, and ``balances``.

-🎾 Is the ``balance`` in the `/state`_ an account balance calculated at the average ask price of the instruments included in it?
+Is the ``balance`` in the `/state`_ an account balance calculated at the average ask price of the instruments included in it?
-   The balance line displays the number of funds available on the user's account.
+   The balance line displays the number of funds available in the user's account.
 The riks calculation during trading order filling goes through ``equity`` calculated as ``balance + unrealizedPl``.

-🎾 If we dont' fill ``unrealizedPl``.
-How the market price will be calculated on the TradingView side?
+If we dont' fill ``unrealizedPl``, how will the market price will be calculated on the TradingView side?
    The ``unrealizedPl`` field is required.
 It shouldn't be ignored.
-But in fact, it plays the role of an indicator of the current profit/loss from all open positions.
+In fact, it is an indicator of the current profit/loss from all open positions.

 ..
 Orders
 .. ......